osawa-naotaka/unisearch/README.en.md

 Also, to reconstruct an index from a JavaScript object, use the createIndexFromObject function.

 ```
-export function createIndexFromObject<T>(index: UniIndex<T>): UniIndex<SearchIndex<T>>
+export function createIndexFromObject<T>(index: UniIndex<T>): UniIndex<SearchIndex<T>> | UniSearchError;
 ```

 ```
 const resp = await fetch(index_url);
 const re_index = createIndexFromObject(resp.json());

+if(re_index instanceof UniSearchError) throw re_index;

 const result = await search(re_index, "search word");
 ```

+If the versions of the indexes do not match, an error will occur.
+In this case, please re-generate the index by matching the version of unisearch.js.

-Index generation takes some time: for about 1000 articles, or 20 MByte of full text, it takes about 100 msec.
+Index generation takes some time: for about 1000 articles, or 20 MByte of full text, it takes about 100-1000 msec.

 ### Searching using an index
 Once an index has been created, searches can be performed many times using the same index.